schemathesis/schemathesis/docs/customization.rst

 CLI hooks
 ---------

-To load CLI hooks you need to put them into a separate module and pass an importable path to it in ``--pre-run`` CLI option.
+To load CLI hooks, you need to put them into a separate module and pass an importable path to it in ``--pre-run`` CLI option.
 For example, you have your hooks definition in ``myproject/hooks.py``, and ``myproject`` is importable:

 .. code:: bash